jeffslord/drowsy-senior-project/classification/svm/readme.md

 ### Other
 The previously created SVM was linear, but will most likely not be suitable for our classification because the data may not be linearly separable.
 The version for this is **jeff_linear_svm**.

-## The SVM takes data that is stored in the CSV format, organized as follows:
+## The SVM takes data that is stored in CSV format, organized as follows:
 | Classifier (True/False) | Feature 1 | Feature 2 | ... | Feature N |
 | ------------- | ------------- | ------------- | ------------- | ------------- |
 | 0  | float  | float  | ...  | float  |